Jonnyauk/Wonderflux/README.txt

 loop-content.php (general loop content - used everywhere else)

-These files just contain very simple content - just what you want displayed within the given area.
-All of the rest of the site code, structure and CSS is dealt with for you by Wonderflux.
+These files just contain very simple content - just what you want displayed within the given area of your site.
+All of the rest of the site code, structure and CSS is dealt with for you by Wonderflux for you.
 If you have not worked with theme frameworks, child themes and get_template_part() before - welcome to the future of WordPress theme development!

-An important feature in Wonderflux is the location aware get_template_part() function, allowing unique content to be easily used when using different views in your theme for the following areas in your site:
+AN IMPORTANT FEATURE of Wonderflux is the location aware get_template_part() function, allowing unique content to be easily used when using different views in your theme for the following areas in your site: